disafronov/etl-prometheus2clickhouse/README.md

 **Solution:**

-Set `timestamp_progress` value in ClickHouse ETL table to the Unix timestamp from which you want to start processing.
+Set all three required fields in ClickHouse ETL table: `timestamp_start`, `timestamp_end`, and `timestamp_progress`.
+The `timestamp_start` and `timestamp_end` values are "fake" (dummy values) for initialization, but they must be set to satisfy state validation.
+Only `timestamp_progress` is the real value that determines the starting point for processing.

 Convert any date/time to Unix timestamp: